View Information About HSR Ratings

 This railroad pony truss was moved here long ago, and today serves a trail.
 The bridge was a Milwaukee Road railroad bridge.

 Thanks to John Marvig for assistance with discovering the history of the bridge.
 John found the following: This was listed as a 7 span pile trestle in 1942, and the pony truss showed up in a 1968 track chart.
 The missing plaque is Lassig, and the single mounting hole indicates an 1896-1900 span.
 A number of these standard spans were moved around in the 1930s and 1940s.
 John researched further and reports the following based on the information he was able to track down: The bridge was built 1900 at Olin, Iowa; sent to G-1900 in 1914 (after a double track structure was completed at Olin), and then sent to Menomonie in 1944, after the New Wood Branch was removed.
 I have no clue what happened to G-1904, but G-368 is still standing.
 The other Olin span is here.

 Coordinates (Latitude, Longitude):

-© Copyright 2003-2022, HistoricBridges.org.
+© Copyright 2003-2023, HistoricBridges.org.
 All Rights Reserved.
 Disclaimer: HistoricBridges.org is a volunteer group of private citizens.
 HistoricBridges.org is NOT a government agency, does not represent or work with any governmental agencies, nor is it in any way associated with any government agency or any non-profit organization.
 While we strive for accuracy in our factual content, HistoricBridges.org offers no guarantee of accuracy.
 Information is provided "as is" without warranty of any kind, either expressed or implied.
 Information could include technical inaccuracies or errors of omission.
 Opinions and commentary are the opinions of the respective HistoricBridges.org member who made them and do not necessarily represent the views of anyone else, including any outside photographers whose images may appear on the page in which the commentary appears.
 HistoricBridges.org does not bear any responsibility for any consequences resulting from the use of this or any other HistoricBridges.org information.
 Owners and users of bridges have the responsibility of correctly following all applicable laws, rules, and regulations, regardless of any HistoricBridges.org information.